A Foodcentric Life

 📖 Recipe

-Homemade Cashew Milk
+Cashew Milk Recipe

 Sally Cameron

 Wonderful in smoothies or almost anywhere you would use dairy milk, cashew milk is non-dairy.
 Soak raw nuts overnight and puree.
-Don’t buy it when homemade chase milk is so easy to make.
+Don’t buy it when homemade cashew milk is so easy to make.
 No straining is needed as cashew milk purees into a fine milk.

 5 from 1 vote